Conformal Bootstrap on the Annulus in Liouville CFT: The stress energy tensors in the upper half-plane

 For $\mathbf{u}= (u_1, \dots, u_k)$ we set

-and similarly for $ T^{\H}_{g,\epsilon}( \mathbf{v})$.
+and similarly for $ \bar{T}^{\H}_{g,\epsilon}( \mathbf{v})$.
 For $\phi_g=c+X^{\H}_g$, we define

 The following statement is a straightforward adaptation from \cite[Prop 9.1]{GKRV}.
-We stress here that the role of the hole $U$ is crucial as it removes any problematic singularity in the treatment of correlation functions.
-So the statement below does not imply any property for the correlation functions of LCFT (meaning with empty hole $U$, which is way more difficult) \begin{proposition} Let $(\alpha_i,\beta_j)$ satisfy the Seiberg bounds.
+We stress here that the role of the hole $U$ is crucial as it removes any problematic singularity in the treatment of correlation functions. \begin{proposition} Let $(\alpha_i,\beta_j)$ satisfy the Seiberg bounds.
 Then the limit in \eqref{amplitudeSET1} exists and defines a function which is smooth in $\bf u$ and $\bf v$ and continuous in $\bf z$ for $({\bf z},{\bf s}, {\bf u},{\bf v}) \in \caO^{\rm ext}_{\H,U}$.
-It is also smooth in the variables $z_i$'s that belong to $ U$. \end{proposition} \begin{proof} The argument is parallel to \cite[propsition 10.2]{GKRV21}, after using Gaussian integration by parts formula then we use the scaling formula \eqref{scaling} to get the bound for correlation function.
-The smoothness inherited from the smoothness of Green function at non-coinciding point. \end{proof} \begin{proposition} \\ Let $\omega\in H^1_0(\partial^D\Sigma,g)$.
+It is also smooth in the variables $z_i$'s that belong to $ U$. \end{proposition} \begin{proof} The argument is parallel to \cite[propsition 10.2]{GKRV21}, after using Gaussian integration by parts formula then we use the scaling formula \eqref{scaling} to get the bound for the integration correlation functions.
+The smoothness inherited from the smoothness of Green function at non-coinciding point. \end{proof} \begin{proposition}[\bf Conformal Anomaly] Let $\omega\in H^1_0(\partial^D\Sigma,g)$.
 Then

 \end{proposition} \begin{proof} The proof is essentially same as \eqref{Weyl2}.
 We omit the proof to make this paper shorter. \end{proof}